CrawlingKiming/CrawlingKiming.github.io/_pages/about.md

 In my senior year, I concluded that statistics is the only and the most potent discipline that could incorporate my knowledge.
 These personal experiences soon led me to an ambition: I wanted to integrate modern machine learning as a general statistics framework.
 Please visit my "Research & Presentation" or "Project" if you want to know more.

-I seek advantages from both perspectives: As a Statistician and an Engineer.
-My loving topics are bayesian probabilistic modeling, variational inference, and deep probabilistic models.
+I seek advantages from both perspectives: As a Statistician and as an Engineer.
+My loving topics are Bayesian probabilistic modeling, variational inference, and deep probabilistic models.

 However, I enjoy talking about literally **every topic**.